WilliamArnberg/Portfolio/content/articles/Networked_Physics_article.md

 Each packet gets filled with as many messages as we can write each frame.
-The packet header tells us which sequence number the packet is part of.
+The packet header tells us which sequence number the packet is part of.</br>
 Sequence number here doubles as the tick count.

 The header also specifies a packet ack from the sender side, so that when a reciever recieves a packet it can see the most recent acked packet from the ack, and from that ack read the the ackField which is a bitfield consisiting of (ack - 32) last acks. e.g ack 100 means ackfield would consist of acks for packet 68 - 100.

-This redundancy makes it so that we dont constantly have to worry about acks gettings lost.
+This redundancy adds an extra layer of protection to acks gettings lost, for a relatively small price of 4 bytes.

 When sending and recieving packages they get placed into sequence buffers The sequence buffer is a circular buffer giving us a fast and efficient way of storing data.